-1. We will support affordable housing opportunities to ensure that all those who work in the community have a viable option to live here.

-2. We will stimulate infill housing development in existing neighborhoods.

-3. We will encourage development of housing opportunities that enable residents to live close to their places of employment.

-4. We will support the development of housing opportunities and choices that allow people upward mobility from rental dependence to home-ownership.

-5. We will support opportunities for "aging in place" and other housing needs.
+- 1. We will support affordable housing opportunities to ensure that all those who work in the community have a viable option to live here. - 2.
+We will stimulate infill housing development if existing neighborhoods. - 3.
+We will encourage development of housing opportunities that enable residents to live close to their places of employment. - 4.
+We will support the development of housing apportunities and choices that allow people upward mobility from rental transfer to nome-ownership. - 5.
+We will support opportunities for "axing in place" and other housing needs.

-3. Infrastructure and Facilities
+3. Infrastructure and a ilitie

-1. We will continuously plan and develop an adequate and economical supply of water and sewer service to meet the growth and development needs of the county and incorporated areas.

-2. We will continually evaluate public water and sewer service demands, and program system improvements in areas of the county and cities where development is planned.

-3. We will support the development of private wastewater treatment facilities in planned communities where appropriate.

-5. We will ensure that new development does not cause a decline in existing levels of service for the community's residents and employers.

-6. We will limit development within the county to areas that can be reasonably served by public infrastructure.

-7. We will ensure that public facilities and services needed to accommodate future development are provided concurrent with new development.
+- 1. We will continuously plant of develop an adequate and economical supply of water and sewer service to most the rowth and development needs of the county and incorporated areas - 2.
+We will continue evaluate public water and sewer service demands, and program system improvements in eas of the county and cities where development is planned. - 3.
+We will support the development of private wastewater treatment facilities in planned communities where appropriate. - 5.
+We will ensure that new development does not cause a decline in existing levels of service for the community's residents and employers. - 6.
+We will limit development within the county to areas that can be reasonably served by public infrastructure. - 7.
+We will ensure that public facilities and services needed to accommodate future development are provided concurrent with new development.

-8. We will coordinate the provision of public facilities and services with land use planning to promote more compact nodal development in areas identified on the Future Development Map.

-9. We will consider and support all alternative finance mechanisms (impact fees, special improvement districts, SPLOST, grants, etc.) necessary to provide needed public infrastructure and services.

-10. We will support the development of neighborhood parks as well as larger county parks.

-11. We will continually evaluate fire protection needs and program system improvements where needed.
+- 8. We will coordinate the provision of public facilities and services with land use planning to promote more compact nodal development in areas identified on the Future Development Map. - 9.
+We will consider and support all alternative finance mechanisms (impact fees, special improvement districts, SPLOST, grants, etc.) necessary to provide needed public infrastructure and services. - 10.
+We will support the development of neighborhood parks as well as larger county parks. - 11.
+We will continually evaluate fire protection needs and program system improvements where needed.